 “The toughest thing for the entrepreneur to realize is that time is constantly running out.
 Most owners don’t plan because they don’t think they are ever going to retire or die.”

 Leon Danco, Director of the Center for Family Business

 • 70% of businesses fail to make it to the next generation

 • 80% fail to make it to two generations

 • 70% of businesses transferred are sold to a third party

 Step One: Determine short, mid and long-term objectives

 If you are like most business owners, you spend a considerable amount of energy on the daily operations of your business and you worry over its financial performance.
-You assume the future will take care of itself, if the business is successful.
-Sadly, that is a misconception that we see applied very often by the majority of owners.
+You assume the future will take care of itself if the business is successful.
+Sadly, that is a misconception that we see applied very often by the majority of owners, as a result these business owners do not consider strategy business planning .
 Let’s look at an example: